karawin/Ka-Radio32/HardwareConfig.md

 ### OLED
 If your B/W oled has an artefact on the left for type 0, change it to type 1 (command sys.lcd("1") or O_LCD_TYPE,data,u8,1

-### Lcd backlight
+### Lcd backlight P_BACKLIGHT
 Thanks to Vadim Polyakovsky:
 > A small optional schematics update which allows to switch LCD backlight on and off in case of battery powered KaRadio.
 The switching off timeout in x sec could be defined by sys.lcdout("x") terminal command.
 The display and its' backlight will wake up automatically in case of new meta, encoder or IR event.
 This way the battery life on one charge will be extended.
 Obviously not needed for OLED displays and wall plug power socket operation.
 A software support is done by Jean-Pierre in the new custom.c file.
 A GPIO number could be chosen among not used ones and defined respectively.
 Enjoy!

+Additionally, a backlight value from 0 to 100 can be choosen with the O_LCD_BLV or the sys.lcdblv command.
 This external device turns off the LCD backlight in addition to the screen clear.
 Usefull if a battery is used.
 If the hardware device is missing, set it to 255